EverythingsComputer/ShunyaNet-Sentinel/README.md

 # License

-This project is licensed under the **MIT License**.
+This project is licensed under the **Apache 2.0**.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to the following conditions:

-1. **Attribution:** You must give appropriate credit to the original author (ShunyaNet / EverythingsComputer), provide a link to the repository, and indicate if changes were made.
+Attribution: ShynyaNet / EverythingsComputer

-2. **No Warranty:** The software is provided "as is", without warranty of any kind, express or implied.
+**No Warranty:** The software is provided "as is", without warranty of any kind, express or implied.

 ### Dependencies

 This project uses the following third-party libraries.
-Please review their licenses when using this project:
+Please review their licenses when using, distributiong, and/or altering this project:

 - **PySide6** — LGPL
 - **feedparser** — BSD